pergus/netbox-zabbix/README.md

 * When the implementation works for Devices, implement the corresponding code for Virual Machines.

+* After implementing VMs - I think that a lot of the code can be reused/simplified.
+  I think we could have only one class for Zabbix Config and a class for each interface type.

 * Should NetBox be the source for proxies/proxy group and groups?
   And Zabbix should only be the source for Templates?